Bellagio The Italian Lakes, Italy Travel Guide

 Find at many lakeside restaurants.

-A type of whitefish native to The lake Como.
+A type of whitefish native to Lake Como.
 Commonly grilled, baked, or pan-fried with herbs and oil from olives for its delicate flavor.

 A very traditional and distinctively flavored dish.
-Sun-dried Agone fish, cured and then typically grilled.
-Has a powerful, salty taste and usually served with grilled polenta.
+Sun-dried Agone fish, cured and next typically grilled.
+Possesses a strong, salty taste and typically served with grilled polenta.

 An acquired taste for a few, representing true local heritage.